siemens/gencmpclient/doc/cmpClient-cli.md

     It must be given for RR, else it defaults to **-cert**.

-    The reference certificate determined in this way, if any, is also used for deriving default subject DN and Subject Alternative Names for IR, CR, and KUR.
+    The reference certificate determined in this way, if any, is also used for deriving default subject DN and Subject Alternative Names and the default issuer entry in the requested certificate template of IR/CR/KUR.
     Its subject is used as sender in CMP message headers if **-cert** is not given.
     Its issuer is used as default recipient in CMP message headers if neither **-recipient**, **-srvcert**, nor **-issuer** is given.